eSolia/eSolia_2018/content/post/why-did-esolia-choose-hugo.en.md

 <figcaption><em>Hugo High-level Flow</em></figcaption>
 </figure>

-## Hugo for eSolia Sites
+## Hugo for eSolia and Client Sites

-When we tested various SSGs, we liked Hugo's ease-of-use and excellent performance so much that we decided to re-build a few of our sites using it.
-So far we have built our main [English](http://esolia.com) and [Japanese](http://esolia.co.jp) sites, as well as the site your are looking at, our [eSolia.pro](http://esolia.pro) blog site.
+When we tested various SSGs, we liked Hugo's ease-of-use and excellent performance so much that we decided to re-build a few of our sites, and some client sites using it.
+So far we have built our main [English](http://esolia.com) and [Japanese](http://esolia.co.jp) sites in it twice, some client sites ([example a](http://j-vad.jp/), [example b](http://j-pvad.jp/en/)), and CEO Rick Cogley's [main](https://rick.cogley.info/) and [live](http://live.cogley.info/) sites.

-Hugo's open source [community](http://discuss.gohugo.io/latest) is vibrant, [development](https://github.com/spf13/hugo) is actively proceeding, and we'd love to welcome new users to the fold.
-Please join in!
+### What if You Need Data for your Static Site?

+If data-driven content is needed for your static site, we use our secure cloud database [PROdb](/prodb) for that purpose, displaying for example lists of people, cases, organizations, contact info, orders and so on.
+Once the link is set up, you can easily manage the lists yourself in our PROdb interface.

+## Ask eSolia

-Or, if you're considering Hugo as a solution for re-doing your own website, please feel free to [contact eSolia](http://esolia.com/info-request).
+If you're considering Hugo as a solution for re-doing your own website, please feel free to [contact eSolia](/info-request) for professional help.